MrChebik/Java8-Training/Chapter 6 - Concurrency Enhancements/README.md

 Write an application in which multiple threads read all words from a collection of files.
 Use a `ConcurrentHashMap<String, Set<File>>` to track in which files each word occurs.
 Use the `merge` method to update the map.

+## Task 6
+Repeat the preceding exercise, but use `computeIfAbsent` instead.
+What is the advantage of this approach?